coder/coder/docs/tutorials/best-practices/security-best-practices.md

-If one of those credentials is compromised, the potential severity of the compromise depends on the permissions granted to the credentials, but will almost certainly include code execution inside the cluster since the whole purpose of Coder is to deploy workspaces in the cluster/cloud that can run developer code.
+If one of those credentials is compromised, the potential severity of the compromise depends on the permissions granted to the credentials, but will almost certainly include code execution inside the cluster/cloud since the whole purpose of Coder is to deploy workspaces in the cluster/cloud that can run developer code.